 Sustainable Contra Costa is pleased to announce the 2017 Leadership in Sustainability Award winners!
-The award winners will be honored at the 9th Annual Contra Costa Leadership In Sustainability Awards Gala on September 20th.
-Join us for this beautiful event celebrating the sustainability movement in Contra Costa!
+The award winners were honored at the 9th Annual Contra Costa Leadership In Sustainability Awards Gala on September 20th.

 The Contra Costa Leadership In Sustainability Award is given to those demonstrate outstanding commitment and leadership in building healthy, beautiful and resilient communities for all generations to enjoy.

 2017 Award Winners

 Julie Haas-Wajdowicz, Environmental Resource Coordinator for the City of Antioch, works tirelessly to promote a variety of causes that promote sustainable practices, environmental stewardship and community engagement.
 For nearly 15 years, Julie has managed and developed programs that reduce waste and greenhouse gas emissions, conserve water, and eliminate water pollution.